bmanders716/bmanders716.github.io/cookbook.md

 English Melted Butter.

-_Ingredients_--1†oz. of butter.
+_Ingredients_--1‡Ø∫. of butter.
-               æ†oz. of flour.
+               Ó†Øz. of flour.
-               Ω pint of water.
+               Ì†∞int of water.
                Pepper and salt.

 _Method._--Melt the butter in a small stewpan.